tc39/notes/meetings/2017-03/mar-21.md

 BT: Stage 3?
 Anyone object?
 We're basing that on Waldemar's review.
 Based on the spec text I think we're good.

-LBR: I've actually reviewed it as well.
+LEO: I've actually reviewed it as well.

 BT: Then we're good process-wise.